Proof of Program Integrity¶

 Let's add a precondition to

 This example is correct.
-In the context of the precondition, GNATprove can
+With the addition of the precondition, GNATprove

 Is_Full_E can never be raised at runtime.